 Our story

 Young people at a local youth club noticed the increase of homelessness locally whilst engaged in the local youth provision they wanted to do something to help, as they were participating in a woodwork project with Eggseed's, they suggested a bench of some sort.
 As a result, an initial consultation took place in the local youth club where we discussed features and possible locations.
-Following this, staff at Newydd volunteered with homeless charity and discussed and consulted the concept with service users that attended.
+Following this, staff at Newydd volunteered with a homeless charity and discussed and consulted the concept with service users that attended.
 Once the design was approved, a workshop was set up to construct the concept.
 Due to the complexity of the work, specialist organisations including GB-Sol were brought in to upskill the young people on specific aspects of the build.
-Once completed, the build was taken to St Catherine’s Church where the young people rebuilt the digital bench onsite.
+Once completed, the build was taken to St Catherine's Church where the young people rebuilt the digital bench onsite.

-This innovative idea is Wales’s first digital bench, it has a solar panelled roof that stores power and allows the public to charge devices through USB ports.
+This innovative idea is Wales's first digital bench, it has a solar-panelled roof that stores power and allows the public to charge devices through USB ports.
 It also offers a dry place to sleep at night with support services information available to hand if required.

-As for the structure itself, the wooden trellis is used to grow fruit bearing vines such as strawberries or tomatoes, whilst the wooden planters are used to grow root vegetables for the community.
+As for the structure itself, the wooden trellis is used to grow fruit-bearing vines such as strawberries or tomatoes, whilst the wooden planters are used to grow root vegetables for the community.
 The guttering acts as an irrigation system, diverting water away from the bench and into the planters.

-For those involved in the project it has provided a variety of practical and purposeful activities, developing a range of expertise and skills in order to increase their confidence, basic literacy skills and problem solving skills, while making them more desirable and job ready to work within the solar energy and construction industry.
+For those involved in the project, it has provided a variety of practical and purposeful activities, developing a range of expertise and skills in order to increase their confidence, basic literacy skills and problem-solving skills, while making them more desirable and job ready to work within the solar energy and construction industry.

-Furthermore, the bench has enabled the public to not only enjoy somewhere to sit but also have the opportunity charge their electronic devices for free throughout the day.
+Furthermore, the bench has enabled the public to not only enjoy somewhere to sit but also have the opportunity to charge their electronic devices for free throughout the day.

 Our advice